-The Veteran's disability rating for service-connected gout was reduced from 40 percent to 20 percent, but the Board found this reduction improper and restored the original 40 percent rating.
+The reduction of the disability rating for service-connected gout from 40 percent to 20 percent was improper, and the rating is restored to 40 percent effective January 10, 2017.

 - Claimed conditions